-In 1983, when the Domestic Relations Office (DRO) was established, Child Support and Family Court Services were removed from Juvenile Probation and placed with the Domestic Relations Office and a Legal Enforcement division was initiated.
-At that time, now Texas Supreme Court Justice Debra H. Lehrmann served as Assistant Director/Attorney for the new Legal Enforcement division.
+In 1983, when the Domestic Relations Office (DRO) was established, Child Support Services and Family Court Services were removed from Juvenile Probation and placed with the Domestic Relations Office and a Legal Support Services division was initiated.
+At that time, now Texas Supreme Court Justice Debra H. Lehrmann served as Assistant Director/Attorney for the new Legal Support Services division.
 Her boss at the time, Norris Branham, would later become Executive Director of the Domestic Relations office and would serve for over twenty years and oversee some of the most dramatic changes to the Domestic Relations Office.

-In 1983, the Legal Enforcement staff consisted of a Director/Attorney, an Assistant Director/Attorney, three legal support officers, three clerks and a receptionist.
+In 1983, the Legal Support Services staff consisted of a Director/Attorney, an Assistant Director/Attorney, three legal support officers, three clerks and a receptionist.
 The primary function was to enforce court orders for child support and visitation, representing the best interest of the child and not representing either parent involved in the matter.
 People needing our services applied for services and had to meet some eligibility requirements.
 Enforcing child support orders continues to be a primary focus of Legal Enforcement.

 In 2000, the Domestic Relations Office entered into a contract with the Office of the Attorney General to provide monitoring of child support payments.
 An integral part of that contract was to provide enforcement services for those contract cases in which child support and/or medical support was not being paid.
-Because the contract cases were being monitored by the Child Support Office, those that fell behind were automatically referred to Legal Enforcement, as opposed to cases that came in through application, thus the caseload expanded rapidly and additional staff was necessary.
+Because the contract cases were being monitored by the Child Support Office, those that fell behind were automatically referred to Legal Support Services, as opposed to cases that came in through application, thus the caseload expanded rapidly and additional staff was necessary.

-Today, Legal Enforcement consists of a Director/Attorney, Assistant Director/Attorney, two staff attorneys, an office manager, two legal secretaries, six legal support officers, and two clerks.
+Today, Legal Support Services consists of a Director/Attorney, Assistant Director/Attorney, two staff attorneys, one legal secretary, seven legal support officers, and two clerks.

 In 1981, Tarrant County Adult Probation initiated a special child support probation program to oversee probation of people who were found in contempt of court for failure to pay child support.
 The program was named Restitution Enforcement and staffed with one probation officer and one clerical position.